Ilona-a-k/Ilona-a-k.github.io/index.md

 ## **Professional Summary**

-I am a Software Development Engineer with over five years of experience in building both back-end and front-end solutions.
-Proficient in technologies such as C#, ASP.NET Core, Entity Framework, T-SQL, and WPF, I develop software that meets user requirements and performs efficiently.
-My expertise includes troubleshooting issues, optimizing system performance, and maintaining high code quality.
+Software Development Engineer with over five years of experience in designing and implementing back-end and front-end solutions.
+Proficient in C#, ASP.NET Core, Entity Framework, T-SQL, and WPF, with familiarity in React and TypeScript.
+Capable of developing software that meets user requirements and ensures efficient performance.

-I am effective both independently and as part of a team, consistently seeking ways to improve processes and contribute to projects.
-Experienced in collaborative, agile environments.
-I prioritize clear communication with colleagues and stakeholders to ensure alignment and successful outcomes.
-Committed to continuous learning, I apply best practices like SOLID principles, GoF Design Patterns, and Clean Code to enhance my skills and project success.
+Experienced in troubleshooting and resolving technical issues, optimizing system performance, and maintaining code quality through practices such as SOLID principles and Clean Code.
+Skilled in human-centered UI/UX design, creating interfaces that enhance user experience and reduce complexity.

-Additionally, I have experience in human-centered UI/UX design, focusing on creating interfaces that enhance user experience and reduce complexity and errors.
+Able to work independently and as part of a team, with experience in agile environments and collaborating with international teams across different time zones.
+Strong communication skills for coordinating with colleagues and stakeholders to achieve project goals.
+Demonstrates adaptability and effective time management to ensure timely delivery of software solutions.
+Committed to continuous learning and applying modern technologies to develop reliable software.

 ---